mjd-programming/MoP-Classic-Raid-Testing-Analysis/README.md

 Recently, the classic team at Blizzard has decided to give players early-access to this expansion through the use of a public beta.
 In this public beta players are asked to test out their ideas and provide feedback to Blizzard in hopes to provide a more polished full-access experience.
 These ideas are asked to be tested in PvP arenas and battle ground as well as the expansion's introductory raid, Mogushan Vaults.

 # Overview
 In this analysis, we will be looking into the raid data in hopes of gaining more insight into the characters being played.
+With this insight, we can save time by choosing which character we play based on a number of factors.
 The data flow of this project is the following:

 1. Gather raw data from the video game's most popular combat log analysis website, [WarcraftLogs](https://www.warcraftlogs.com "WarcraftLogs")
 2. Transform the raw data into more digestable snippets that can be used for analysis